jaysylvester/citizen/README.md

 Objects returned by citizen:

-- `app.config`:   Includes the configuration settings you supplied at startup
+- `app.config`   Includes the configuration settings you supplied at startup
-- `app.helper`:   A function library to make it easier to work with citizen
+- `app.helper`   A function library to make it easier to work with citizen
-- `app.patterns`: Controllers, models, and views (both raw and compiled) from your supplied patterns, which you can use instead of `require`
+- `app.patterns` Controllers, models, and views (both raw and compiled) from your supplied patterns, which you can use instead of `require`
-- `app.server`:   Functions related to starting and running the web server
+- `app.server`   Functions related to starting and running the web server
-- `CTZN`:         A global namespace used by citizen for session storage, among other things.
+- `CTZN`         A global namespace used by citizen for session storage, among other things.

 You should avoid accessing or modifying the `CTZN` namespace directly; anything that you might need in your application will be exposed by the server through local scopes.